-Cognaware is a free mobile app available for IOS of Android.
+Cognaware is a free mobile app available for IOS or Android.
 Cognaware is a simple app that has been designed to measure and develop your ability to discriminate between what you “know that you know” and “know what you don’t know”.
 The ability to correctly judge whether you know something or not is the foundation of metacognition.
 And, when you first use Cognaware, you will be surprised at just how little we really understand about what we know and what we don’t know (I was).

 There is nothing magical about Cognaware.
 Cognaware does not suddenly develop your metacognitive skills.
 What it does is develop the foundation upon which your metacognitive skills are based.

 Metacognition is the ultimate skill to learn.
 It is similar to Maslow’s “self-actualization”.
 When it is fully developed, metacognition subsumes all of the other abstract cognitive enablers.
-Fully developing metacognition is a lifetime’s work, but is one of those skills that, as you develop it, opens your mind to unimaginable insight and understanding.
+Fully developing metacognition is a lifetime’s work, but it is one of those skills that, as you develop it, opens your mind to unimaginable insight and understanding.

 Here is a link to take you to the archive of articles written about metacognition (and how Cognaware works) on the Socelor website.